For purposes of this section, the following definitions apply:

 (3) "new residency slot" means the creation of a new residency position and the execution of a contract with a new resident in a residency program.

 (a) The commissioner of health shall award primary care residency expansion grants to eligible primary care residency programs to plan and implement new residency slots.
 A planning grant shall not exceed $75,000, and a training grant shall not exceed $150,000 per new residency slot for the first year, $100,000 for the second year, and $50,000 for the third year of the new residency slot.
+For eligible residency programs longer than three years, training grants may be awarded for the duration of the residency, not exceeding an average of $100,000 per residency slot per year.

 (b) Funds may be spent to cover the costs of: